lacuna-exe/docs/docs/README.md

 ## Videos

 These videos are from content creators.
 These content creators have given consent to be added to this page.
 They have not been paid to say anything in these videos.
-We will contact you if we feel like we want to add it to this page, do not contact us the other way around.

 <center>
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/JKKKHH6Q2S4?start=242" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/l8OQSRJtlXI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

+We will contact you if we feel like we want your video added to this page, do not contact us the other way around.